AgiiMagii/BingoNumbers/README.md

 To ensure that the input is a number, in a correct range and unique, input validation is implemented using IF conditions.
 Only valid entries are added to lists.
 A FOREACH loop is being used to find matching numbers and adding the color for user's convenience.
 The program uses IF-ELSE statements to show messages according to the player's score.

-The goal was to make the code as clean and logical as possible.
+This game was developed to practice loops, conditional statements, and input validation.